 I did a degree in business administration but my family’s roots are in construction so I guess it was inevitable that I’d fall into the industry.
 I got into construction management pretty quickly and it felt like a natural fit from day one.
 After a few years I started managing projects and over the years I’ve worked across a really diverse range of sectors which has made me pretty well-rounded in terms of my industry knowledge.

 - How has your career progressed since joining Mace?

-My career has progressed quickly over the last two years.
-I joined Mace as a construction manager on a Roche Diagnostics project in Indianapolis, this quickly transitioned into a project manager role on the same project and then expanded yet again to the management of the entire Roche North American account.
-I now manage direct reports and spearhead revenue growth alongside delivering the project.
+I joined Mace in 2015, and my career has developed quickly.
+I started as a construction manager to work on a Roche Diagnostics project in Indianapolis but it quickly transitioned into a project manager role on the same project and then expanded yet again to the management of the entire Roche North American account.

 - What do you enjoy most about your current role at Mace?